Renzo Sánchez

-Renzo Sánchez (born 17 February 2004) is a Uruguayan professional footballer who plays as a forward for Nacional.
+Renzo Sánchez Veiga (born 17 February 2004) is a Uruguayan professional footballer who plays as a forward for Nacional.

 Early life

 Born in Rocha, Renzo Sánchez first played with local club Palermo FC before joining the Club Nacional de Football ahead of the 2020 season, as he was also scouted by Argentine club River Plate.

 Club career

 Sánchez made his first team debut during the 2022 pre-season friendlies, before signing his first contract with Club Nacional.

-Having fully moved to the first team during the summer, Sánchez made his professional debut for Nacional on 22 September 2022, coming on as a second half substitute for Santiago Ramírez in the 3–0 Copa Uruguay away defeat to Rampla Juniors.
+Having fully moved to the first team during the summer, Sánchez made his professional debut for Nacional on 22 September 2022, coming on as a second-half substitute for Santiago Ramírez in the 3–0 Copa Uruguay away defeat to Rampla Juniors.

 International career

 In September 2022, Sánchez was called up to the Uruguay under-20 team for the first time, to take part in the South American Games.
 On 3 January 2023, he was called up by Marcelo Broli for the South American Under-20 Championship, which his team finished second.

+In January 2024, Sánchez was named in Uruguay's squad for the 2024 CONMEBOL Pre-Olympic Tournament.